dspinellis/latex-advice/README.md

 mostly using LaTeX.

-Note that this list is not intended to provide advice on English style or scientific writing.
+Note that this list is not intended to provide advice on English writing style, scientific writing, or TeX programming.
-There are many excellent guides for both.
+There are many other excellent guides for all these topics.

 Contributions via *GitHub* pull requests are always welcomed.